 As with most legal issues, time is of the essence if you are seeking legal representation for a sexual harassment claim.
 At RepresentYou.com our representatives have the resources to quickly refer you to a competent sexual harassment lawyer.
-RepresentYou.com is a State Bar of California Legal Referral Service that has a panel of some of the most ethical and competent employment attorneys, all of whom have at least 20 years experiences practicing law, have never been disciplined by the California Bar Association or any other bar association, and each carry malpractice insurance.
+RepresentYou.com is a State Bar of California Legal Referral Service that has a panel of some of the most ethical and competent employment attorneys.
+All of whom have at least 20 years experiences practicing law, have never been disciplined by the California Bar Association or any other bar association, and each carry malpractice insurance.

 RepresentYou.com’s panel member attorneys also have experience in other areas of employment law, RepresentYou.com can provide you with intentional infliction of emotional distress attorneys , wrongful constructive termination attorneys, workplace discrimination attorneys, harassment & hostile work environment attorneys, unpaid wages, overtime and commissions attorneys, wrongful termination attorneys, discrimination attorneys, disability discrimination attorneys, sexual, harassment attorneys and whistleblower retaliation attorneys

 At RepresentYou.com you can contact us 24 hours a day, 7 days a week if you are seeking information about receiving a referral to an employment law attorney.
-You can contact us online at our company’s lawyer referral service website RepresentYou.com or you may contact a representative by phone at our toll-free number 1-888-973-7968.
+You can contact us online at our company’s lawyer referral service website, RepresentYou.com, or you may contact a representative by phone at our toll-free number 1-888-973-7968.
 Our services are also available in English, Spanish, French, and Portuguese.

 Why We're Different

 If you have never had the need for an attorney and don’t know where to turn, finding an attorney at random, through the phonebook or internet, can be a risky venture.
 We are proud of the stringent qualifications that RepresentYou.com maintains for each attorney on our panel.
-RepresentYou.com was founded with the primary goal of making qualified, experienced, trial-tested legal counsel available to every person, not just those who have the means and know-how to retain counsel.
+RepresentYou.com was founded with the primary goal of making qualified, experienced, time-tested legal counsel available to every person, not just those who have the means and know-how to retain counsel.

 - We only offer experienced attorneys with at least 20 years experience

-- RepresentYou.com is a State Bar certified
+- RepresentYou.com is State Bar certified

 - Over 1 Billion dollars in verdicts and settlements*